 MAHSE wishes to fund service improvement and innovation projects to support the most talented healthcare science staff from all healthcare science disciplines in the North West region.
 The funding is aimed at facilitating the career and professional development of healthcare science assistants, associates, practitioners and early career healthcare scientists, by enabling them to participate in projects that improve patient care through making innovations in healthcare science and service delivery.
 Applicants can request an amount of up to £20,000 to cover the costs of their project.

-Please note that successful applicants will be required to write an evaluation report and share the outcomes of their project at an event in the summer of 2018.
+Please note that successful applicants will be required to submit a report on the progress of their project at the beginning of July 2018.

 The Application Process